seanpmaxwell/jet-schema/README.md

 });

 // Equivalent using "jet-schema" (other than "schema/transform", the other functions
-// are defined elsewhere in the application) const User = schema<IUser>({
+// must be defined elsewhere in your application) const User = schema<IUser>({
   id: isRelKey,
   name: isString,